EricssonResearch/v2x-self-revocation/README.md

 # Efficient and Timely Revocation of V2X Credentials
-This repository contains the software artifacts for the paper.
+This repository contains software artifacts and an [appendix](appendix.pdf) that gives more insights on the paper.

 The repository is structured into three parts:
 ```text